dayanbatuofu/CSE571TeamProject/README.txt

 * `search\util.py`

 * Copy all the submitted files into a folder.
-* In the terminal, navigate the current directory to the above folder\search.
+* In the terminal, navigate the current folder to the above folder\search.
 * Use the following commands to run different algorithms.

-### Following commands are examples to run the different algorithms:
+### Following command will show the example to run the different algorithms:

 #### A*
 `python pacman.py -l mediumMaze -p SearchAgent -a fn=astar,prob=PositionSearchProblem,heuristic=manhattanHeuristic --frameTime 0 -z .5`